udayakiran/udayakiran.github.io/_posts/2015-01-05-Capistrano-3-rails-deployment-svn-fix.md

 OR

-2. Follow the steps in [this stackoverflow answer](http://stackoverflow.com/questions/2823492/install-gem-from-github-branch) to build the gem.
+B) Follow the steps in [this stackoverflow answer](http://stackoverflow.com/questions/2823492/install-gem-from-github-branch) to build the gem.